rimsa/CFGgrind/README.md

 </p>

 Use the same reference input (test.cfg) in a new execution with an unordered list as argument.
-Ignore the edge counts of the previous run (--load-edge-counts=no) to account only the edges of the next execution.
+Ignore the profiling information of the previous run to account only profiling for the next execution.

-    $ valgrind --tool=cfggrind --cfg-infile=test.cfg --cfg-outfile=test.cfg --instrs-map=test.map --load-edge-counts=no --cfg-dump=bubble ./test 15 4 8 42 16 23
+    $ valgrind --tool=cfggrind --cfg-infile=test.cfg --cfg-outfile=test.cfg --instrs-map=test.map --ignore-profiling=yes --cfg-dump=bubble ./test 15 4 8 42 16 23

 Update the image with the complete CFG now.